-While our rig was much less robust than what you’d typically envision when one thinks of an overlanding vehicle it got the job done.
+While our rig was much less robust than what you would typically envision when one thinks of an overlanding vehicle it got the job done.
 I had just returned from spending the better part of seven months on an epic overseas overland adventure, and so I guess in a way this overland trip confirmed for me that I prefer living without roots, on the move, and free from too many obligations.

 Taking a hop, skip, and a jump into the future - last week our friends Charles and Rebekah came and stayed with us for about 10 days.
-Charles is very much into overlanding and rightly so.
-His parents embarked on the quintessential overlanding adventure some 40 years ago, and he has started a budding side business promoting their story and adventure through Explmore.
+Charles is very much into over-landing and rightly so.
+His parents embarked on the quintessential over-landing adventure some 40 years ago, and he has started a budding side business promoting their story and adventure through Explmore.
 When I showed him my recent Kei van camper build out, he reminded me that his birthday was coming up.
-Then he dropped a not so subtle hint that for his birthday he would really to go off roading, in my micro van, to some remote mountain stream to learn how to Tenkara fly fish.
+Then he dropped a not so subtle hint that for his birthday he would really to go off-roading, in my micro van, to some remote mountain stream to learn how to Tenkara fly fish.
 After pouring over some maps and consulting Google Earth I came upon the perfect location.

-While our adventure was to be decidedly less lengthy than the requirements for a true overlanding trip - I viewed it as more of a chance to see how my rig handled off of the pavement.
+While our adventure was to be decidedly less lengthy than the requirements for a true over-landing trip - I viewed it as more of a chance to see how my rig handled off of the pavement.

 The drive into the mountains went smoothly and soon we were bumping along a rugged logging road towards an unnamed river.
-My Kei van performed remarkably well, clearing some rather large rocks in the road and soaking up the bumps as best as 11″ wheels can.
+My Kei van performed remarkably well, clearing some rather large rocks in the road and soaking up the bumps as best as 11" wheels can.
 Parking in a small turn out we were soon ascending, on foot, a tight valley following the path of a small keiryu.
 After a few minutes of hiking we came across the first pool and deployed my trusty Tenkara rod.
 I demonstrated the proper techniques to Charles and then we leapfrogged up the river, trading off turns in each pool as we made our way upstream.

 The stream was very small and after having no luck for a while, we collapsed the rod and cut through the forest to the next river.
 It was a fairly quick cross country jaunt and soon enough we were standing in the next creek that I had actually caught numerous fish in last season.
 We continued with the leap frogging method, working our way upstream.

 As we neared the hunting camp it became quickly apparent that it was still inhabited by several loud hunting dogs.
-Not wanting to get mauled we turned tail and headed back downstream.
+Not wanting to get mauled we turned around and headed back downstream.
 This turn of events was rather unfortunate as I had just spotted a beautiful Yamame feeding in a picturesque plunge pool.
-Not wanting my friend to get skunked on his first Tenkara outing (and his birthday too no less) we headed to a local co-op, paid our ¥3,300 and set off to find some fish!
+Not wanting my friend to get skunked on his first Tenkara outing (and his birthday too no less) we headed to a local co-op, paid our ¥3,300 and set off to find some fish.

 After working with my friend Charles on some of the basics of Tenkara I set him loose on the river.
 His technique was good, there was an epic hatch taking place, and the fish were going nuts.
-In short order he hooked his first fish - a very large and spunky Rainbow (and she put quite the nice bend in my Badger Tenkara WISCO rod)!
+In short order he hooked his first fish - a very large and spunky Rainbow (and she put quite the nice bend in my Badger Tenkara WISCO rod).

 I had forgotten my jacket at home and the temperatures had plunged dramatically.
 Despite the cold and wind we continued upstream having a great time and catching more fish.
-When I got so cold I couldn’t cast properly and kept almost dropping my rod I decided to call it and we collapsed our rods and headed back home to celebrate a wonderful day in the mountains and a birthday at our favorite izakaya.
+When I got so cold I could not cast properly and kept almost dropping my rod I decided to call it and we collapsed our rods and headed back home to celebrate a wonderful day in the mountains and a birthday at our favorite izakaya.